-This is the third article in our new series covering broker recruitment strategies.
+This is the third article in our four-part series covering broker recruitment strategies.
 This article details the steps a broker needs to take for a highly effective interview to take place and the main characteristics to look for in an ideal hire.

 As an employing broker, once you’ve located a potential hire, you need to vet them to gauge their individual potential.
-Before calling a potential applicant in for an interview, gather fundamental information about them first to determine whether a face-to-face interview is merited.
+Before calling a potential applicant in for an interview, first gather fundamental information about them to determine whether a face-to-face interview is merited.
 This saves you the time of interviewing a candidate that is clearly not a good fit for your operations.

 The Agent Interview Sheet collects personal information on the prospect’s: